Lower bounds on Bourgain's constant for harmonic measure: Estimates for harmonic measure

 \section{Estimates for harmonic measure}

 Harmonic measure is perhaps best viewed through several complementary perspectives, including geometric function theory see \cite{GM}, potential theory \cite{helms}, and stochastic processes \cite{brownian}.
+To ease notation, we adopt the following convention.
+On a bounded domain $\Omega\subset\RR^n$, we let $\partial\Omega$ denote the topological boundary in the Euclidean topology.
 On an unbounded domain $\Omega\subset\RR^n$, we let $\partial\Omega$ denote the topological boundary in a one-point compactification of $\Omega$ so that $\partial\Omega$ includes the point at infinity.
 This ensures that for any domain $\Omega\subsetneq\RR^n$, $n\geq 3$, harmonic measure $\omega^X_\Omega$ with pole at $X\in\Omega$ exists and is a Borel probability measure with support in $\partial\Omega$.
 By Harnack's inequality, $\omega^X_\Omega$ and $\omega^Y_\Omega$ are mutually absolutely continuous for all $X,Y\in\Omega$.
 In particular, the support and Hausdorff dimension of $\omega^X_{\Omega}$ are independent of the choice of $X$.

 Given an $m$-adic grid $\Delta=\Delta^m(\RR^n)$, we let denote the set of translates of $m$-adic cubes that are aligned with $m$-adic cubes of the next generation.
 The following lemma is modeled after \cite[Lemma 1]{Bourgain}.
 Results of this type are now collectively referred to as \emph{Bourgain's estimate} and have become a fundamental tool used to study absolute continuity of harmonic measure (see e.g.~\cite{HM-I,7author}).
-Also see \cite{Batakis-Zdunik, azzam-dimension-drop} for applications of Bourgain's estimate to study the dimension of harmonic measure on special classes of domains.
+Also see \cite{cantor-dim,Batakis-Zdunik, azzam-dimension-drop} for applications of Bourgain's estimate to study the dimension of harmonic measure on special classes of domains.

 \begin{lemma}[Bourgain's estimate with better constants] Fix $\Delta=\Delta^m(\RR^n)$ for some $n\geq 3$ and $m\geq 5$ with $m>\xi_m+2\sqrt{n}$, where we define $\xi_m:=1$, when $m$ is odd, and $\xi_m:=2$, when $m$ is even.
 Let $P\in\vec{\Delta}$ and $P_*\in\Delta$ be any cubes such that $\side P_*=m^{-1}\side P$ and $\overline{P_*}$ includes the center of $P$.
 Assign $Q:=\interior{P}$ and $Q_*:=\overline{P_*}$.
 For all closed sets $E\subset\RR^{n}$, poles $X\in Q_*\setminus E$, and dimensions $n-1<s\leq n$, where \end{lemma}